Skip to main content

 Ondansetron and supplements

 Products readily available over the counter may interact with prescription medications like ondansetron.
 St. John’s wort is a supplement with serotonergic effects that could enhance the ondansetron‘s serotonergic effects.
 The combination should be taken together with great caution.
+Tell your pharmacist about any vitamins, herbal products, and supplements you may be taking.

 Ondansetron and Phenylketonuria

 Phenylketonuria, a medical condition also known as PKU, is an uncommon inherited disorder that results in the accumulation of a specific amino acid called phenylalanine due to a change in the gene that creates the enzyme needed to break down phenylalanine.
 The buildup of this amino acid can result in long-term intellectual disabilities, so afflicted individuals must follow a diet that limits phenylalanine.
-Ondansetron orally disintegrating (Zofran ODT) tablets contain phenylalanine, so its use must be avoided in those affected individuals living with phenylketonuria
+Ondansetron orally disintegrating (Zofran ODT) tablets contain phenylalanine, so their use must be avoided in those affected individuals living with phenylketonuria

 How to minimize ondansetron interactions